2024-25 Edition

 M&MG 280.
 Tutorial in Microbiology and Molecular Genetics.
 2 Units.

 Tutorial in Microbiology and Molecular Genetics.
-Presented by the department chair; relates current laboratory research to the literature.
+Presented by the department faculty; relates current laboratory research to the literature.

 Repeatability: May be repeated for credit unlimited times.